- mirage –

 "My boyfriend's an asshole," Ed whined, feeling his eyes warm with illness.
 He took a few steps from the sink and shimmied down the counter trying to gauge if he could make it to the door.
 "My boyfriend is such an asshole."

 "Surely he's not that bad," Gracia said, appearing in the doorway with a smile.
 Ed startled, flinching away from the sound of her voice and looking back at her.
-"Sorry if I startled you Ed, did you puke in my sink?" she asked, not a trace of animosity in her voice.
-Gracia looked inviting, still in her morning robe with her Christmas slippers with a kind smile on her face.
+"Sorry if I startled you, Ed.
+Did you puke in my sink?" she asked, not a trace of animosity in her voice.
+Gracia looked inviting, still in her morning robe with her Christmas slippers, and a kind smile on her face.

 "I-ah," Ed said, taking a slow step from her.
 "Need to…go outside for….a little bit."